LLNL/ppo_and_friends/README.md

 Documentation is a work in progress.

-# MPI
+# MPI And Environments Per Processor
-MPI training is supported and can greatly speed up the training process.
+Both MPI and multiple environment instances per processor are supported, and utilizing these options can greatly speed up training time.
+Some environments may be sensitive to the choices here, which can have an impact on training.
+See the **Tips and Tricks** section for some general setting suggestions.

-Currently, GPUs are only used when training on a single processor, and CPUs are used when training on more than one processor.
+Currently, the default is to use GPUs when training on a single processor and CPUs when training on multiple processors.
+This can be overridden with the `--alow_mpi_gpu` flag, which is helpful for environments that require networks that can benefit from GPUs (convolutions, for example).

 **Usage:**

 mpirun:
 ```
-mpirun -n {num_procs} python main.py ...
+mpirun -n {num_procs} python main.py -e {env_name} --envs_per_proc {envs_per_proc} ...
 ```

 srun:
 ```
-srun -n {num_procs} python main.py ...
+srun -N1 -n {num_procs} python main.py -e {env_name} --envs_per_proc {envs_per_proc} ...
 ```

 Some things to note: